mezantrop/linux2free/README.md

 Do not run it in production or on the system that has any value.
 You have been warned!**
 1. The script can be run on console or via SSH, but network connection required anyway, because linux2free.sh downloads files from Internet
-2. Currently the linux2free.sh script supports UEFI only boot.
+2. Currently the linux2free.sh supports UEFI only boot.
 Sorry for MBR scheme, perhaps someday I'll add it (or not)
-3. Only Redhat based Linux distributions are supported at the moment.
-Debian will come someday (probably)
+3. A very small list of Linux families are supported: Redhat/Centos and Debian/Ubuntu
 4. The resulted FreeBSD system is very minimalistic.
 It uses a simple custom starup scripts to bring up network interfaces and start sshd, you have to configure the system and install additional packages yourself